K-PaaS/application-platform-guide-eng/install/service/lifecycle.md

 ## <div id="3"/>3.
 Management and request for Lifecycle managing service

-If you register and disclose the service through the PaaS-TA operator's portal, you can request for and use the service through the PaaS-TA user's portal.
+If you register and disclose the service through the K-PaaS AP operator's portal, you can request for and use the service through the K-PaaS AP user's portal.

 ### <div id="3.1"/> 3.1.
 Service Broker Registration

-Once the service is installed, a service broker must be registered to use the service on the PaaS-TA portal.
+Once the service is installed, a service broker must be registered to use the service on the K-PaaS AP portal.
 When registering as a service broker, you must be logged in as a user with permission to register a service broker on an open cloud platform.

 - Check the list of service brokers